drkgreyhawk/KeystoneTooltip/README.md

 It provides the keystone's:

-minimum available item level upon completion. weekly chest reward item level. weekly chest residuum amount rewarded up to level 25.
+* minimum available item level upon completion.
+* weekly chest reward item level.

 This addon was originally called MythicPlusLoot by Artanisx.